explicit-robotics/explicit-robotics.github.io/source/exp_robot/cartpole.rst

 .. code-block:: MATLAB

-	% Geometric and Inertial Parameters of the cart-pole robot mc = 1;		% The mass of the cart lp = 1;		% The length of the pole mp = 1;		% The mass of the pole
+  % Geometric and Inertial Parameters of the cart-pole robot mc = 1;		% The mass of the cart mp = 1;		% The mass of the pole lp = 1;		% The length of the pole

-	% Construct the cart-pole robot and initialize robot = CartPole( mc, lp, mp );
+  % Construct the cart-pole robot and initialize robot = CartPole( mc, mp, lp );
   robot.init( )

   % Attach the cart-pole robot to animation for visualization anim = Animation( 'Dimension', 2, 'xLim', [-1.5,1.5], 'yLim', [-1.5,1.5]);
   anim.init( )
   anim.attachRobot( robot )

 .. figure:: ../images/cart_pole_result.png
 	:align: center